 Police Emerald Society Baltimore

 a.
-A recognized college or university is defined as the following: Their primary function is the presentation of formal instruction and that normally maintains a regular faculty and curriculum and has a regularly enrolled body of students in attendance at the place where it carries on its education activities.
+A recognized college or university is defined as the following: Their primary function is the presentation of formal instruction and that normally maintains a regular faculty and curriculum and has a regularly enrolled body of students in attendance at the place where it carries on its educational activities.

 2. In addition to the completed application the following material will be required for consideration.